omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 differ for each chart type.
 Pages that are common to nearly all chart types (albeit with slightly differing contents) are:

-- :guilabel:`Input`: Defines what results simulation results should be used as input for the chart, and their roles (e.g. which ones to use for the horizontal axis, iso lines, etc).
+- :guilabel:`Input`: Defines which simulation results should be used as input for the chart and their roles (e.g., which ones to use for the horizontal axis, iso lines, etc.).
-- :guilabel:`Plot`, :guilabel:`Lines`, :guilabel:`Bars`, etc: For configuring the labels, markers, ticks, grid, etc.
+- :guilabel:`Plot`, :guilabel:`Lines`, :guilabel:`Bars`, etc.: For configuring the labels, markers, ticks, grid, etc.
 - :guilabel:`Styling`: Visual properties for the plot.
 - :guilabel:`Advanced`: Lets you manually add custom plot properties that don't occur on the other pages.
 - :guilabel:`Export`: Properties to be used during image/data export.